koreyhinton/SharedData/README.md

 5) Enable App Groups in Project Capabilities Settings for both the Extension and the App

-6) In SharedData.swift change appName and appDomain values repective values.
+6) In SharedData.swift change appName and appDomain values to their repective values.

 7) Make sure the following files are members of both the App target and the Extension target:
 * SharedData.swift